rantisijaber/Book-Library/README.md

 Any changes made, whether through the user interface or via HTTP requests, will be reflected in the database.

 PageController:
 -The PageController is responsible for managing the web pages that users interact with and handles CRUD operations directly via the frontend.
-It facilitates viewing, searching, creating, and updating books through a user interface.
+It facilitates viewing and searching for books through a user interface.
 - View All Books: When users visit the /books page, the PageController retrieves a list of all books in the library via the libraryService.findAll() method and displays them on the page using the index view in table format.
-- Search for a Book: If a user wants to search for a book by its ID, they can visit the /books/search endpoint.
-If the book is found, its details are displayed; otherwise, an error message is shown (e.g., "Book not found at ID: X").
-- Create a New Book: Users can navigate to the /books/update page and submit a form to create a new book.
-The book details (title, author, and publication year) are sent via a POST request to the same /update endpoint.
-The create() method creates the new book and displays the result on the update page.
-- (Working on delete and update)

 LibraryController (API Interaction):